cjcodeproj/vtmedia-schema/README.md

 The schema is designed with the following goals.

-1. The ability to record details on a piece of media, details on the storage medium, and ownership information.
+1. The ability to record details on a piece of media, the storage medium, and ownership information.
 2. Easy enough to create records without proprietary software dependencies.
 3. Simple data entry, validation, and debugging using tools of the end-user's choice.
 4. Allow for easy exchange, transfer, or publication of the dataset using existing protocols.